After reading this article, I'm going to wear a sprig of rosemary in my hair –. Pinned to my jacket!!

 Studies have found that rosemary contains carnosic acid, which fights off free radical damage to the brain.
 Rosemary contains natural acids that help in protecting the body`s cells and DNA from free radical damage.
 The compounds in rosemary herb are said to prevent the breakdown of acetylcholine, which is a chemical that induces the brain cells that are responsible for memory and reasoning to communicate with one another.

-In a series of tests rosemary essential oil from the herb increased the chances of remembering to do things in the future, by 60-75 per cent compared with people who had not been exposed to the oil.
+In a series of tests rosemary essential oil from the herb increased the chances of remembering to do things in the future, by 60-75 per cent compared with people who'd not been exposed to the oil.

 See the full article on Complete-Health-and-Happiness.com